irumbadennis22-collab/nairobi-python-workshop/README.md

 This event follows the **PSF Code of Conduct**: https://www.python.org/psf/conduct/

 All participants, organizers, and volunteers are expected to abide by it.
-Instances of unacceptable behavior may be reported to *[ORGANIZER EMAIL — TO BE CONFIRMED]* or via a confidential [GitHub Issue](../../issues) marked `conduct`.
+Instances of unacceptable behavior may be reported to Dennis Irumba|irumba@myshulelink.com or via a confidential [GitHub Issue](../../issues) marked `conduct`.

 ---